 Kalshi Troubleshooting Hub

 Every common Kalshi question that looks like a bug but is actually mechanics — account restrictions, payouts that change with size, winning positions paying less than $1, and commodity charts that don't match the rulebook.
-What's happening, what to check, and when to escalate to the CFTC.

 Pick your issue